B2-Kumar/Notes/oops.md

     b->s();
 }
 ```

 If we do not override the pure virtual function in the derived class, then the derived class also becomes an abstract class.
 We cannot create objects of an abstract class.
 However, we can derive classes from them and use their data members and member functions (except pure virtual functions).

 ###### Interface
-While C++ doesn't have a direct "interface" keyword like some other languages, you can achieve interface-like behavior using abstract classes with pure virtual functions.
-This allows you to define a contract that derived classes must adhere to while providing flexibility and extensibility in your code.
+While C++ doesn't have a direct "interface" keyword like some other languages, we can achieve interface-like behavior using abstract classes with pure virtual functions.
+This allows us to define a contract that derived classes must adhere to while providing flexibility and extensibility in your code.
 If all the functions in the class are virtual function then it is called interface.

 ###### Friend Funtion